 "As Kiwis, we have so much going for us," says Robert Banks, Board Chair.
 "By contrast, there are hardworking and creative people in developing countries who lack the opportunities we have here.
 As Global Citizens, a relatively easy action for affluent communities such as ours, is to invest our time and money into the work of The Hunger Project, so that these communities are empowered to end their own hunger."

-The Hunger Project-New Zealand has two part time staff – a Country Director and an administrator – as well as a cadre of committed volunteers who fulfill a range of other key roles.
+The Hunger Project-New Zealand has a part time administrator – as well as a cadre of committed volunteers who fulfill a range of other key roles.
 The organization has two main thrusts: education and fundraising, and towards these, several keystone events are held annually.
 The Hunger Project-New Zealand is a registered New Zealand charity under the Charities Commission, registration number CC 36839.

 Or you may like to give directly to the work of The Hunger Project-New Zealand.